rmy17/bioinf-struct/threshold.md

 Huang[^LEU2002]: Thresholding method based on minimizing the measures of fuzziness of an input image and the membership of each pixel.
 The index of fuzziness correspond to the entropy and can be calculated using Shannon's function or Yager's measure.
 The membership of a pixel is defined by the absolute difference between its gray level and the average gray level of its surrounding.
 The threshold value is then iteratively changed from a minimum to a maximum and the optimal threshold is then selected according to the previous data.

 Intermodes[^PRE1966]: The intermodes method assumes a bimodal histogram.
 The histogram is iteratively smoothed using a running average of size 3, until there are only two local maxima: j and k.
 The threshold t is then computed as (j+k)/2.
-This metho is unquitable for images that have a histogram with extremely unequal peaks.
+This method is unsuitable for images that have a histogram with extremely unequal peaks.

 Isodata[^RID1978]: Based on the isodata algorithm of Ridler.
 After an initial threshold, isodata method divides the image into background and object.
 Then the average of pixel values below the threshold and above are computed, the average of those two are computed.
-0The threshold is then incremented and the process is repeated until the threshold is larger than the composite average.
+The threshold is then incremented and the process is repeated until the threshold is larger than the composite average.

 Li [^LI1993],[^LI1998],[^SEZ2004]: This method is called the minimum cross entropy method, it selects the threshold which minimizes the cross entropy of the image and its segmented version.